NGX123/tos/notes/plan.md

 		* PIT interrupts will be sent to the function that was binded to this interrupt with signal() syscall
 	* [RTC(Old)](https://wiki.osdev.org/RTC)
 4. [ACPI](https://wiki.osdev.org/ACPI)
+	1. Fix the driver
+		1. Make the addresses more architecture independant(instead of uint32_t and uint64_t where possible change to unsigned long)
-	1. saveSDT:
+		2. saveSDT:
 			* Loop through tables pointed to by RSDT, fix the problem where only FADT has the signature
 			* Count size of all tables pointed to by RSDT
 			* Allocate the space for the tables with malloc in a static global variable so it could be used by other functions
 			* Memcpy the tables into allocated buffer
 			* Memcmp the original tables and ones in the buffer
-	2. retrieveSDT:
+		3. retrieveSDT:
 			* Find the SDT in the malloced buffer using signature requested by user
 			* Memcpy SDT from buffer to user supplied location if size of table does not exceed max size specified by user
 			* Memcmp buffer and user versions
 	* [ACPICA support](https://wiki.osdev.org/Category:ACPI)
 5. [ATA](https://wiki.osdev.org/Category:ATA)
 	1. [AHCI(Modern SATA native way)](https://wiki.osdev.org/AHCI)